arielccjr/Journal2025/README.txt

 # **~DECODE(UNKNOWN), KNOWN**
     ~STOP-&-CORRECT = NOT-IN:BLINK/DEAFEN/FLEE/MASK/FAST() - NOT-OUT:HIDE/MUTE/PAUSE/BLOW/SPIT(), TheLeastCommonDenominatorOf1**
-    ~NATURAL-LANGUAGE:
+    ~DIVIDE-&-CONQUER:
+    ~NATURAL-LANGUAGE: Uncertainty: inability to have perfect knowledge about the world,

+# **~CLASSIFY(), CATERGORIES**
-        : Uncertainty: inability to have perfect knowledge about the world, : Fallacy Type – Determine whether the error is linguistic or conceptual.
+    ~FALLACY TYPE – Determine whether the error is linguistic or conceptual.
         : Fallacies in language, clarifying ambiguous terms, sentence structure, or assumptions usually suffices.
             : Equivocation: Using a word with multiple meanings ambiguously in an argument.
             : Amphiboly: Ambiguity arising from poor sentence structure or unclear phrasing.
             : Accent: Changing the meaning of a statement by emphasizing different words.
             : Composition: Assuming what is true of parts is true for the whole.
             : Division: Assuming what is true of the whole is true for each part.
         : Fallacies Outside Language: focusing on the logical structure, causation, or evidentiary support is essential.
             : Begging the Question (Petitio Principii): Assuming the truth of what the argument is supposed to prove.
             : False Cause (Post Hoc Ergo Propter Hoc): Assuming that because one event follows another, the first caused the second.
             : Accident: Misapplying a general rule to an exception or specific case.
             : Converse Accident (Hasty Generalization): Drawing a broad conclusion from a limited sample.
             : False Analogy: Comparing two things that aren’t sufficiently similar in relevant aspects.
             : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
             : Ad Hominem: Attacking the person instead of the argument itself.
             : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise.
         : Invalid syllogisms: A logical error occurs (e.g., fallacies, undistributed middle).
 Undistributed Middle Fallacy, Incorrect reasoning
             : All dogs are animals.
 All cats are animals.
 Therefore, all dogs are cats.

-# **~CLASSIFY(), CATERGORIES**
     ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
         : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
 It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)"